JavadTe/mjt-civ-ipriot-smiley/knowledge_and_evidence.md

 Compare and contrast the classes Happy and Sad.

 1. What is the key difference between the two classes?
-   > Happy is importing blinkable and override a method.
+   > Happy inherent from Blinkable vs sad did not import Blinkable
    >
 2. What are the key similarities?
-   > tey both have mouth and eyes
+   > tey both have mouth and eyes functionality
    >
 3. What difference stands out the most to you and why?
-   > Using 2 different method for draw_eyes and having blinking functionality
+   > Happy has blink function and sad dose not
    >
 4. How does this difference affect the functionality of these classes
-   > ???????????????????????????????????????????
+   > The difference made the Happy class to blink vs sad dose not have this function
    >

 ### 2.6.
 Where is the Sense(Hat) in the code?